aerographql/documentation/source/_posts/tutorial/middleware.md

 The key points here are:
 * We use the **@Middleware** decorator to tag this class as a Middleware
-* We implement the BaseMiddleware interface.
+* We implement the MiddlewareInterface interface.

-> The BaseMiddleware interface take a Generic parameter that represent the type returned by the middleware.
+> The MiddlewareInterface interface take a Generic parameter that represent the type returned by the middleware.

 Let's have a look at the signature of the **execute** function:
 It's take four parameters.